Meet the Speakers

 Rachel Piacenza

-Rachel Piacenza is the Senior Director, Consumer Marketing & Communications at the Recreational Boating & Fishing Foundation (RBFF), with 15 years’ experience driving marketing initiatives among consumers and state fish & wildlife stakeholders.
+Rachel Piacenza is the senior director, consumer marketing and communications at the Recreational Boating & Fishing Foundation (RBFF), with 15 years’ experience driving marketing initiatives among consumers and state fish and wildlife stakeholders.
 Overseeing national consumer brand strategies through RBFF’s Take Me Fishing™ marketing and advertising campaign, she has spent her entire career inspiring others to enjoy the benefits of fishing and boating while conserving our aquatic and natural resources.
-Formerly in the Fisheries Management Division at the Wisconsin Department of Natural Resources, Rachel led statewide aquatic recruitment, retention and reactivation efforts and youth education programs.
-She holds a degree in Business Marketing from the University of Wisconsin-Whitewater, a mini-MBA from Rutgers University, and an Executive Leadership Certification from Cornell University.
+Formerly in the Wisconsin Department of Natural Resources Fisheries Management Division, Rachel led statewide aquatic recruitment, retention, and reactivation efforts and youth education programs.
+She holds a degree in business marketing from the University of Wisconsin-Whitewater, a mini-MBA from Rutgers University, and an executive leadership certification from Cornell University.
 An avid angler and longtime youth sports coach, Rachel balances her professional expertise with active engagement. takemefishing.org

 CEO | Boat Fix